jnand/cortland-guide/pages/model.md

 #### *Transit* ####

-Data in transit is lower risk as many common attack vectors are mitigated by using HTTPS and/or VPN tunneling.
+Data in transit is lower risk, as many common attack vectors are mitigated by using HTTPS and/or VPN tunneling.
 Exposed services can be secured via an encrypted channel *e.g* DNS over HTTPS, and identities verified via DNSsec.
 If data is end-to-end encrypted at the protocol layer, network level re-installation attacks no longer pose immediate threats.

 #### *Rest* ####